Hack-dash/Hack-dash/README.md

   Goals = [
-  Contribute a lot to opensource ,
+  "Contribute a lot to opensource" ,
-  Get webdev clients ,
+  "Get webdev clients" ,
-  Read more books ,
+  "Read more books"

   ]

 };